 This home page summarizes the most recently mined blocks and the most recent transactions in real-time.
-Etherscan shows the current Ethereum price, current price, market cap, and block statistics such as the latest block, the total number of transactions, block difficulty, hashrate, and more.
+Etherscan shows the current Ethereum price, market cap, and block statistics such as the latest block, the total number of transactions, block difficulty, hash rate, and more.

-There is a small amount of sponsored content at the top of this home page, but it is very small and unobtrusive.
+There is a small amount of sponsored content at the top of this home page, but it is fairly unobtrusive.

 Etherchain looks like Etherscan.
 That’s not surprising for any blockchain explorer, but these similarities are more than surface level.
 The main page lists the most recently mined blocks and transactions.
-Ethereum statistics include the price, difficulty, block time, hashrate, transaction per second (TPS), and the uncle rate.
+Ethereum statistics include the price, difficulty, block time, hash rate, transactions per second (TPS), and the uncle rate.